voxel51/fiftyone/docs/source/integrations/qdrant.rst

 Connect to Qdrant client
 ------------------------

-You can connect to the Qdrant client instance using the `client` attribute.
+You can connect to the Qdrant client instance using the :ref:`fiftyone.brain.internal.core.qdrant.QdrantSimilarityIndex.client` attribute.
 You can then access all of the Qdrant client's methods:

 .. code:: python
     :linenos: